interrogator/corpkit/doc_interrogate.md

 ### Query parts

 There are also some things you can type into your query that *corpkit* recognises and handles differently.
-You can, for example, enter
+You can, for example, enter:

 > `PROCESSES:VERBAL`